 In addition, cloud-based budgeting software can also be used to run year-end regulatory and tax filings, not just budgeting and forecasting projections.
 Plus, having a system that tracks each user, makes it much easier to perform audits as well, it removes the uncertainty of who was inputting what data.

-The cloud has changed the way SMBs do business and given them access to software and resource previously only available to large enterprises.
+The cloud has changed the way SMBs do business and given them access to software and resources previously only available to large enterprises.
 There are a number of reasons why moving to a cloud-based business budgeting software might be right for you, these are just a few of them.

 Centage Corporation’s Planning Maestro is a cloud-native planning & analytics platform that delivers year-round financial intelligence.
 With Planning Maestro, Centage offers the sophisticated features needed by small and mid-market organizations to integrate budgeting, forecasting, and deep data analysis within one easy-to-use, scalable SaaS solution.
 For more information on how to modernize your office of finance with intelligent planning, view our product demonstration video, or call 800-366-5111.